segmentio/segment-docs/src/connections/destinations/catalog/clearbit-reveal/index.md

 rewrite: true
 ---

 [Clearbit Reveal](https://clearbit.com/segment) helps customers instantly match IP addresses with company names, and see full profiles for all site visitors.
 It turns your anonymous web traffic into a full company profile — complete with industry, employee count, funding details, and much more.
 You can find a list of the different attributes you can collect with Clearbit [here](https://clearbit.com/attributes).

 This destination is maintained by Clearbit.
-For any issues with the destination, [contact their team](mailto:support@clearbit.com)
+For any issues with the destination, [contact the Clearbit Support team](mailto:support@clearbit.com)

-This document was last updated on August 29, 2018.
-If you notice any gaps, outdated information or simply want to leave some feedback to help us improve our documentation, [let us know](https://segment.com/help/contact)!

 ## Getting Started